Careers at ADB

 The program offers visiting fellows the opportunity to:

-An ERCD selection committee chaired by ADB’s Chief Economist will meet quarterly to review applications and make the final selection.
-There are two selection methods under the program:
+A selection committee chaired by ADB’s Chief Economist will meet quarterly to review applications and make the final selection.
+Applications will be evaluated based on the applicant’s background and expertise, as well as quality of research and its relevance to ADB.

 Applications will be reviewed each calendar quarter, and responses will be sent out a month after the end of each quarter (e.g., by 31 July for applications received in the second quarter of the year).
 If you do not hear from us within 1 month after the calendar quarter when your application was sent, then your application was not favorably considered.